Subscribe to SoftLogica

 You should ensure that users of your site/application get the response in acceptable time.

 It is an ideal response time.
-Users feel that the system is reacting instantaneously, and don't
+Users feel that the system is reacting instantaneously, and do not

 It is the highest acceptable response time.
-Users still don't feel an interruption, though they
+Users still do not feel an interruption, though they

 It is the limit after which response time becomes unacceptable.
 Moreover, recent studies show